jiaxi-wu/MPSR/README.md

     ├── e2e_coco_*shot_finetune.yaml
     └── e2e_voc_split*_*shot_finetune.yaml
 ```
 Modify them if needed.
-If you have any question about these parameters (e.g. batchsize), refer to [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) for solutions.
+If you have any question about these parameters (e.g. batchsize), please refer to [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) for quick solutions.

 ### Perform few-shot training on VOC dataset
 1. Run the following for base training on 3 VOC splits